jrg94/CSE5544/assignment02/README.md

 so we can follow their design process.
 Examples papers can be found on the course [paper list][1].

+Each visualization must be evaluated based on the following criteria:

+- How effective do you judge this visualization to be?
+Why?
+- What are the most noticeable elements of the visualization?
+Are they the most important?
+- Is there essential information missing?
+- Are there elements which carry no information?
+- Are colors used effectively?
+- Does this visualization encourage any misperceptions?
+- How could this visualization be improved?
+Offer specific suggestions.

+In total, each review should be between a half and a full page of prose.

 ## Background

 As a bit of background, I chose to read up on some of the music research as